Nikon D1X vs Sony NEX-6

 It is notable that the NEX-6 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D1X does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D1X (unlike the NEX-6) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D1X and the NEX-6 have been discontinued, but can regularly be found used on eBay.
+Both the D1X and the NEX-6 have been discontinued, but can regularly be found used on ebay.
 The D1X was replaced by the Nikon D2X, while the NEX-6 was followed by the Sony A6000.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D1X and NEX-6 can be found, respectively, in the Nikon D1X Manual (free pdf) or the online Sony NEX-6 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D1X and the Sony NEX-6?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.